Affiliate links on Android Authority may earn us a commission. Learn more.

 Likewise, iCloud Keychain needs to be enabled.
 Go to Settings > Apple ID > iCloud.
 Under Apps Using iCloud, tap Passwords and Keychain.
 Toggle the setting.

-Bring your HomePod closer to your Wi-Fi router and/or remove unnecessary obstacles.
+Remove unnecessary obstacles, and bring your HomePod closer to your Wi-Fi router if possible.
 If that still doesn’t solve connection problems, it may be time to upgrade your Wi-Fi system, say by switching to a mesh router and/or from Wi-Fi 5 to Wi-Fi 6/6E.

 Check to see if your HomePod is showing a flashing orange light

-If you’ve got a HomePod mini flashing an orange light, that means it’s connected to a computer, or it’s plugged into a power adapter that didn’t come in the box and isn’t rated at 20W or higher.
-You might be able to use third-party adapters, but that 20W rating is non-negotiable.
+If you’ve got a HomePod mini flashing an orange light, that means it’s connected to a computer, or it’s plugged into a power adapter that isn’t rated at 20W or higher.
+While Apple does support third-party power adapters, that 20W rating is non-negotiable.

 Disconnect the HomePod and start the pairing process again